OcMuHbI4/Password_Maker/README.txt

-Just execute the "Password_Maker.jar" with Java SDK (latest of this program - Version 19.0.1)
+Just execute the "Password_Maker.jar" with Java SDK (latest of this program - SDK Version 19.0.1)